scarborough-courtney/ohimanual/content/LE_LIV_practical.md

 #### Global Data Approach

+###What to do when you don't have new data

+Question: do we have the old format of data going back in time?
+If so can we check to see how wages per sector change over time?
+If they all change in the same way (eg following broader economic trends) within a country, then we could use those temporal relationships to project forward per sector per country.

 <!---From #438--->

 In the past, the International Labour Organization provided wage data for ~150 occupations.
 We then categorized these occupations to get wage data for 5 major occupations related to marine environments: